-Sunny Leone Celebrates Daughter Nisha's Birthday In The Most Cutest Way; See Pictures Here
+Sunny Leone Celebrates Daughter Nisha's Birthday In The Most Cute Way; See Pictures Here

 Sunny Leone's daughter Nisha Kaur Weber recently celebrated her fourth birthday.
 To ring in the special day, the actress threw a Frozen-themed party for her little one.